 I’m here to assure you, that if you were a sensitive and gifted in early life, those gifts remain with you always.
 My personalised self-esteem coaching offers creative routes to reconnect you with those gifts.

 Working together, you’ll get emotional support for releasing unhelpful core beliefs … things that feel out of kilter, missing from your life, or just plain wrong with you.

-Reconnecting to what inspires you and motivates you
+Reconnect to what inspires and motivates you

 Of course, many accomplished and successful sensitive and gifted individuals are able to develop and showcase their gifts.
 But sadly, it’s not uncommon for a sensitive and gifted person to feel unease about the disparity between their sense of what they are capable of … and their judgement of their achievements.